yingqi-chen/yingqi-chen/README.md

   From an editor in China to a software engineer in America, I love to explore any possibilities.
 That's why I love software engineering because of the infinite possibilities it creates for the future!

-- 🙋‍♀️ **A Job Seeker**.
-  Last but not least, I am looking for a job right now.
-A job where I can use my knowledge to become a "magician" by making any meaningful changes to my community!
-Please reach out if you have one!🥰

 ### Languages and Tools: